keithga/iPXEPreProcessor/README.md

 # Other Programming Notes

 * Save your script with the .sh file extension.
 Visual Studio code will do a pretty good job of dispalying the iPXE code.
-THen save the output as *.ipxe for execution.
+Then save the output as *.ipxe for execution.
 * Lines with `#region` and `#endregion` are striped out.
 * Lines that start with `##` are removed.